-Most of the programs attract satisfactory numbers of students and have a good number of graduates.
+All the programs attract satisfactory numbers of students and have a good number of graduates.
+In some programs, more practical aspects should be part of the courses.

-An issue to be considered is how dropouts are measured.
-Most of them occur in the very first weeks of the program, in most cases because students are not fully conscious of the heavy teaching program combined with their daily work.
+As in all other branches, it should be considered how dropouts are measured.
+Most of them occur in the first weeks of the program, in most cases because students are not fully conscious of the heavy teaching program combined with their daily work.
 The resulting dropouts do not mirror the quality and benefits of the programs.
-The committee's suggestion is to consider the number of enrolled students only after the third week.
-In this way a more realistic assessment of dropouts will be possible.
-At the same time, it is recommended that detailed information on the workload is provided to candidates, so that they can better assess what is expected of them.
+The committee's suggestion is to consider the number of enrolled students after the third week.
+In this way, a more realistic assessment of dropouts will be possible.

+At the same time, it is recommended that the option of distance learning is considered for some courses in each program, where this is feasible.

-Overall, MIEEK's Larnaca Branch makes a very positive impression.
+Overall, MIEEK's Limassol Branch makes a very positive impression.
 Most importantly, it offers an opportunity to students free of charge while upholding a very high standard of education.